Deployments

 - Deployment hooks for pre- and post-deploy automation.

-- Handling private dependencies for private package access during the build.
+- Private dependencies for private package access during the build.

-- Automate deployment with GitHub Actions for CI/CD setups.
+- Deploy from CI with GitHub Actions for shipping every push.